Better Opportunities For A Brighter Future

 Students are placed with teachers based on the following criteria:

 - Student conduct

 Our tuition covers the high standards and goals we have set for your children.
 We provide an all-inclusive education and work with you to pick the best payment option.
 Choose one of three available payment plans.
 For Tuition Rates and Prices Download the Tuition Information PDF.

-- Full payment due on or before the first Monday in July.
+- Full payment due on or before July 1st by ACH or Credit Cards.